10 Front App Alternatives for Exquisite Team Collaboration

 With a free forever plan for the shared inbox, Drag made a knight move.
 To upgrade, you’ll have to pay $10/user/mo for Starter, $12/user/mo for Plus, and $18/user/mo for Pro.

 DelightChat provides an omnichannel support inbox that unites WhatsApp, Instagram, Facebook, email, and live chat correspondence.
-So if you’re on the hunt for much more straightaway alternatives to Intercom live chat, draw a bead on it.
+So if you’re on the hunt for the best alternative to Intercom, draw a bead on it.

 This solution’s capabilities include: